|Trivia Challenge Facts about Dr. Seuss|

-Students researched and sent in facts about Dr. Seuss.
+Students have researched and sent in facts about Dr. Seuss.

-Learn these facts for our 3rd Grade Seuss Challenge on Dr. Seuss Day!
+Learn these facts for our Seuss Challenges during Dr. Seuss Birthday Bash either live or online!

 Theodor Seuss Geisel, better known to the world as the beloved Dr. Seuss, was born in 1904 on Howard Street in Springfield, Massachusetts.